lehoff/erlware_commons/doc/signatures.md

 it is going to be called on.

     :::erlang
-    some_fun_doing_something(ModuleToUse, DictData) ->
+    add(ModuleToUse, Key, Value, DictData) ->
-        ModuleToUse:add(some_key, some_value, DictData).
+        ModuleToUse:add(Key, Value, DictData).

 This works, and you can vary how you want to pass the data.
 For example, you could easily use a tuple to contain the data.
 That is, you could pass in `{ModuleToUse, DictData}` and that would make it a bit cleaner.
+    :::erlang
+    add(Key, Value, {ModuleToUse, DictData}) ->
+        ModuleToUse:add(Key, Value, DictData).

-There are a few problems with this approach.
+Either way, there are a few problems with this approach.
 One of the biggest is that you lose code locality, by looking at this bit of code you don't know what `ModuleToUse` is at all.
 You would need to follow the call chain up to figure out what it is.
 Also it may not be obvious